enonic/app-rss/README.md

 ## Changelog

+### Version 0.12.3

+* *Don't use 0.12.0, 0.12.1, or 0.12.2!*
+* Fix for date format, was not valid RSS on the timezone part
+* Improved code for date and time handling

 ### Version 0.12.0

 * Added support to timezone (using moment.js).
 For a complete list of time zones that can be used, see: